 Research Design

 This study is in line with the quantitative study approach which cross sectional survey is used as a research design.
-A total of 850 000 graduate students in all public universities in Malaysia are a study population.
+A total of 850,000 graduate students in all public universities in Malaysia are the study population.
 By referring to Cohen et al. (2001), the minimum sample recommendation is 384 samples.
 In this study, researchers succeeded in determining 554 students (311 male and 243 female) as the total number of samples.
 The data were gathered using structure and self-administered questionnaires.
 The reliability values for items are: employability construct at α = 0.93; endurance force at α = 0.92; time management at α = 0.90; research experience at α = 0.84; and activities involvement in university at α = 0.94.
 The higher the Cronbach Alpha value, the higher the reliability of the items in explaining their construct (Geore & Mallery, 2011).
 Statistical analysis of inferential studies is adapted, where t test is used to examine the difference in employability for demographic aspects.
 While, multiple regression test (step-wise method) was used to examine the factor influencing the employability skills.
 Researchers have complied with the requirement to carry out parametric statistical analysis based on the suggestion made by Chua (2014).

-Results and Discussion
+Results and discussion

 Differences in employability skills based on demographic factors